cross-platform/icloud-for-linux/README.md

       unofficial-webapp-office.launcher: bin/unofficial-webapp-office.launcher
 ```

-Organize moves our binary into place.
+[Organize](https://snapcraft.io/docs/snapcraft-parts-metadata) moves our binary into place and is a lot cleaner than a lot of `mkdir` and `mv`.
 The [gui folder](https://github.com/sirredbeard/unofficial-webapp-office/tree/master/snap/gui) with its .desktop files and .png icon files will make its way over by virtue of being in the snap folder.
 Notice how only things declared, moved, or in specific places make it into the snap with our app.

-We then 'create' our individual apps:
+We then 'create' our individual apps for each of the web apps:

 ```
 apps: